 It finds all the mentions of your brand on social media, in media outlets, blogs, forums, and the web.
 There’s an elaborate set of filters that allows you to make your monitoring more precise and a Boolean search mode to help you create very specific queries.
 This can help if your brand name is also a common noun (think Apple).

 With Awario you get access to the individual online mentions and to the analytics of these mentions.
-The tool gives you demographic and behavioural data on the people discussing your brand, allows you to compare your brands to your competitors and offers a separate report on Influencers mentioning your brand.
+The tool gives you demographic and behavioral data on the people discussing your brand, allows you to compare your brands to your competitors, and offers a separate report on Influencers mentioning your brand.